 Teena felt a hand on her ankle and looked down to see one of the Hispanic women slipping a booty onto her foot.
 If not a mansion, Teena thought, this was certainly a place where a woman got a lot of help—or women.
 Yes, they were that, all of these pre-packaged research dollies were women.

 A specialty?
 Steven only packaged women?
 Did the providers of corpses to labs have specialties the same way some car dealers dealt in SUV's or pickup trucks while others did not?
 What about children?
 Or sharks and cats?
-She'd worked on a shark in an undergraduate biology course, an experience not at all profound even with the class having its (predictable and recurring, their professor said) rumor that someone had found a hand in their shark's belly.
+She'd worked on a shark in an undergraduate biology course, an experience not at all profound even with the class having its (predictable and recurring, their professor said) rumor someone had found a hand in their shark's belly.